Nassau County GOP calls for Santos to resign - KTVZ

 “I will not,” he told reporters on Capitol Hill when asked if he will step down.
 He refused to answer additional questions as he went into an elevator.

-The call for his resignation is just the latest hurdle the GOP freshman congressman has confronted in recent weeks.
+The call for Santos’ resignation is just the latest hurdle the GOP freshman congressman has confronted in recent weeks.

 On Tuesday, New York Democratic Reps.
 Ritchie Torres and Daniel Goldman filed a formal complaint with the House Ethics Committee requesting an investigation related to Santos’ financial disclosure reports.
 In response, Santos insisted that he’s “done nothing unethical.”